After buying an inflatable boat, you need to get it to the water of course.

 - Do steps 1-4 in the rear doors as well for added safety

-- Run another rope trough the stern (back) handle down to the back of the car, tying it to your bumper or rear towing hook
+- Run another rope through the stern (back) handle down to the back of the car, tying it to your bumper or rear towing hook

-- Run another strap trough the bow (front) handle down to the front of the car, tying it to your bumper or front car towing hook.
+- Run another strap through the bow (front) handle down to the front of the car, tying it to your bumper or front car towing hook.

-A lot of air goes up your windscreen, so you need to make sure the front of the boat is fix in place.
-It’s best to not have the nose of the boat hang over the car’s roof.
+A lot of air goes up your windscreen, so you need to make sure the front of the boat is fixed in place.
+It’s best to not have the nose of the boat hanging over the car’s roof.

 TIP: If your boat is wider than your roof rack, you can place 2 pieces of wood across your roof rack towards the front and towards the back.
 This will provide support to the side tubes.